-- Soil in the "passive pressure zone" should be compacted to a dry density greater than 95% of the maximum per ASTM Standard Method D1557 or equivalent. - For cohesionless, non-plastic backfill (fines content less than 30%), the passive pressure p_p may be assumed equal to $2H_w/3$ ksf per foot of wall length.
+- Soil in the "passive pressure zone" should be compacted to a dry density greater than 95% of the maximum per ASTM Standard Method D1557 or equivalent. - For cohesionless, non-plastic backfill (fines content less than 30%), the passive pressure $p_p$ may be assumed equal to $2H_w/3$ ksf per foot of wall length.

-• For cohesive backfill (clay fraction > 15%), the passive pressure p_p may be assumed equal to 5 ksf provided the estimated undrained shear strength is greater than 4 ksf b.
-Calculation of Soil Stiffness
+• For cohesive backfill (clay fraction > 15%), the passive pressure $p_p$ may be assumed equal to 5 ksf provided the estimated undrained shear strength is greater than 4 ksf.

-The presumptive values given above are applicable for use in the "Permissible Earthquake Resisting Elements that Require Owner's Approval", as defined in Article 3.3.
+The presumptive values given above shall be considered applicable for use in the "Permissible Earthquake Resisting Elements that Require Owner's Approval", as defined in Article 3.3.
 If the design is based upon presumptive resistances that are not greater than 70% of the values listed above, then the structure may be classified in the "Permissible Earthquake Resisting Elements".